C4ptainCrunch/thesis/source/index.rst

 We apply those techniques to Awale because the game is not as often studied as Go or Chess, while being complex enough to be interesting.
 It is challenging enough to be played in real-life championships but still simple enough that a single computer still has a chance to at least beat a moderate level human player.

 In :numref:`sec:awale`, we present Awale in detail.
 We then introduce Game Theory frameworks in :numref:`sec:game-theory`.
-:numref:`sec:ai-awale` reviews various approaches to solve Awale: retrograde analysis, :math:`\alpha\beta`-pruning Minimax, and basic Monte Carlo Tree Search.
+:numref:`sec:ai-awale` reviews various approaches to solving Awale: retrograde analysis, :math:`\alpha\beta`-pruning Minimax, and basic Monte Carlo Tree Search.
 In :numref:`sec:variants`, we describe more advanced versions of MCTS and in particular UCT.
-:numref:`sec:method` presents the method used in :numref:`sec:experiments` where we show some empirical results (simulations) allowing to compare several MCTS algorithms and :numref:`sec:conclusion` concludes.
+:numref:`sec:method` presents the method used in :numref:`sec:experiments` where we show some empirical results (simulations) allowing us to compare several MCTS algorithms and :numref:`sec:conclusion` concludes.

 This document, its source, the code used to run the experiments and their results are available to download under an open-source license in a Git repository `hosted on GitHub <https://github.com/C4ptainCrunch/thesis>`_.
 This document is also hosted in its original form as a web page on `https://awale.ml <https://awale.ml>`_.